hmake98/nestjs-mcp/README.md

 - 🧪 **Built-in Playground**: Interactive web UI at `/mcp/playground` for testing tools, resources, and prompts without curl
 - 🚀 **Client Generator**: CLI tool to generate 100% type-safe TypeScript clients from your running server
 - 🌐 **Multiple Transport Protocols**: HTTP, WebSocket, SSE, Redis Pub/Sub, gRPC, and stdio support
+- ⚡ **Lazy Loading**: Transport dependencies loaded on-demand - install only what you need
 - 📡 **Real-time Communication**: WebSocket and SSE for bidirectional and streaming data
 - 🔀 **Distributed Systems**: Redis adapter for multi-process clusters and horizontal scaling
 - ⚡ **High Performance**: gRPC support for microservices and high-throughput scenarios